jason0x43/hacs-hubitat/README.md

     mode: Night
   ```

-The `set_hsm` and `set_hub_mode` services act on all configured Hubitat hubs by
-default.
-To target one hub, add `hub` with the first eight characters of its
-Maker API token (the hub ID shown in the integration).
+The `set_hsm` and `set_hub_mode` services act on all configured Hubitat hubs by default.
+To target one hub, add `hub` with the first eight characters of its Maker API token (the hub ID shown in the integration).

 ## Event-emitting devices

 Some devices, such as pushable buttons, emit events rather than having state.
-The integration creates Home Assistant `event` entities for button devices, with
-an entity for each button and event types such as `pushed`, `held`,
-`double_tapped`, and `released`.
-Locks can also expose unlock-with-code device
-triggers.
-Devices that only emit events and have no stateful components may not
-have any other associated entities in Home Assistant.
+The integration creates Home Assistant `event` entities for button devices, with an entity for each button and event types such as `pushed`, `held`, `double_tapped`, and `released`.
+Locks can also expose unlock-with-code device triggers.
+Devices that only emit events and have no stateful components may not have any other associated entities in Home Assistant.

 Event entities can be used directly as triggers in Home Assistant automations.
-The integration also provides Home Assistant device triggers for button events
-and lock code names.
-For Node-RED or event-based automations, listen for
-`hubitat_event` and filter the fields in the event data, such as `device_id`,
-`attribute`, and `value`.
+The integration also provides Home Assistant device triggers for button events and lock code names.
+For Node-RED or event-based automations, listen for `hubitat_event` and filter the fields in the event data, such as `device_id`, `attribute`, and `value`.

 ## Updating

 The update process depends on how the integration was installed.
-If it was
-installed with HACS, open the integration in HACS and click the “Upgrade” link.
+If it was installed with HACS, open the integration in HACS and click the “Upgrade” link.
 The process for manually updating is the same as for manual installation.

-Note that you will need to restart Home Assistant after updating, whichever
-method is used.
+Note that you will need to restart Home Assistant after updating, whichever method is used.

 ## Troubleshooting

 ### Devices aren't updating

-If the integration was set up successfully but devices aren't updating, the
-problem is almost always that Hubitat is unable to send messages to Home
-Assistant.
-Just because HA can talk to Hubitat does _not_ mean that Hubitat can
-talk back to HA.
-This usually happens when Home Assistant is running in a VM or
-Docker container that hasn't been bridged to the local network.
-In this
-situation, the URL that the integration tells Maker API to send device events to
-will be an address on the virtualization system's internal network, which
-Hubitat won't be able to address.
+If the integration was set up successfully but devices aren't updating, the problem is almost always that Hubitat is unable to send messages to Home Assistant.
+Just because HA can talk to Hubitat does _not_ mean that Hubitat can talk back to HA.
+This usually happens when Home Assistant is running in a VM or Docker container that hasn't been bridged to the local network.
+In this situation, the URL that the integration tells Maker API to send device events to will be an address on the virtualization system's internal network, which Hubitat won't be able to address.

 There are two solutions.
-One is to update the container or VM to use network
-bridging, so that the virtual system appears like a host on the local network.
-In this situation, HA's network address will be directly visible to Hubitat, so
-the integration will be able to set things up automatically.
+One is to update the container or VM to use network bridging, so that the virtual system appears like a host on the local network.
+In this situation, HA's network address will be directly visible to Hubitat, so the integration will be able to set things up automatically.

-The second solution is to manually set the event server URL and port values in
-the integration to something that Hubitat _can_ see.
-The event server URL should
-point to the host that's running your Home Assistant VM or container.
-For
-example, if the host running the HA instance is on the local network at
-192.168.0.10, then the event server URL would be set to http://192.168.0.10.
-The
-port should be set to some open port value (e.g., 12345), and then this port
+The second solution is to manually set the event server URL in the integration to something that Hubitat _can_ see.
+The event server URL should point to the host that's running your Home Assistant VM or container.
+For example, if the host running the HA instance is on the local network at 192.168.0.10, then the host part of the event server URL would be set to http://192.168.0.10.
+The port should be set to some open port value (e.g., 12345).
-must be mapped from the host to the HA VM/container.

-> ⚠️ Note that the event server URL should only include a protocol and a host,
-> _not_ a path.
+> ⚠️ Note that the event server URL should only include a protocol and a host, _not_ a path.
 The server always listens at `/`.

 ### Checking device capabilities

-If a device isn't showing up in Home Assistant in the way you expect (like, a
-fan is showing up as a light), the problem may be that this integration is
-having trouble telling what kind of device it is.
-The integration uses
-"capability" information from the Maker API to determine what type of device a
-given device is.
+If a device isn't showing up in Home Assistant in the way you expect (like, a fan is showing up as a light), the problem may be that this integration is having trouble telling what kind of device it is.
+The integration uses "capability" information from the Maker API to determine what type of device a given device is.

-You can display the capabilities for a particular device, along with other
-information, by making a request to the Maker API:
+You can display the capabilities for a particular device, along with other information, by making a request to the Maker API:

 ```
 $ curl 'http://HUBITAT_ADDRESS/apps/api/MAKER_API_ID/devices/DEVICE_ID?access_token=TOKEN&prettyPrint=true'
 ```

-If you open your Maker API instance in Hubitat, example URLs are shown at the
-bottom of the page.
-You can query these URLs with `curl`, as shown above, or
-in a browser.
+If you open your Maker API instance in Hubitat, example URLs are shown at the bottom of the page.
+You can query these URLs with `curl`, as shown above, or in a browser.
 You should see output like:

 <details>
 <summary>(Expand for sample output)</summary>
 <pre>
 {
     "id": "2178",